sozip/sozip-spec/blog/01-announcement.md

 [pull requests](https://github.com/sozip/sozip-spec/pulls) or
 [discussions](https://github.com/sozip/sozip-spec/discussions).

-If you use SOZip or plan to use it, let us know.
+If you use SOZip or plan to use it for your data delivery, or consider doing a SOZip implementation, etc., let us know!

 ## Social media